LxiStandard/LxiStandard.github.io/README.md

 on the required file names and organizatin.

-The purpose of this subdomain is to make certain key LXI documents broadly available on the web.
-That includes:
+The purpose of this subdomain is to make certain key LXI documents publicly available on the web.
+This includes:

-  * LXI Specifications that taken as a setup make up a generation.
+  * LXI Specifications that taken as a set make up a generation.
 Where a generation is a set of self-consistent specifications that are required for conformance with LXI.
     That is, a device that conforms to multiple specifications (such as, the LXI Device specification and the LXI IP v6 specification) are required to comply with specified self-consistent versions of those specifications.

   * LXI Schemas used by the LXI API are available.
 This includes the XML XSD schemas, documentation, and examples.

  * This website includes a standard github blog, useful for annotating updates to other parts of this website.
+Blog entries can be made to site/_posts, preceding the filename with the date and following the pattern of other blog posts already there.

 ## Repository Summary